Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 Pennsylvania Food, Resource, and Commodity Assurance Act

-A Commonwealth legislative adaptation of the Historical Apoplexy framework
+A Commonwealth legislative adaptation of Historical Apoplexy

 Legislative path only Commonwealth PDF available